Email inbox management: Best practices and tips

 Another way is to use the search function to find specific emails.

-Finally, you can also set up rules which will automatically sort emails into different folders in Outlook.
+Finally, you can also set up rules that will automatically sort emails into different folders in Outlook.

 To repeat again, whichever way you choose, make sure to keep on top of your inbox, so it doesn't get too cluttered.
 Letting your messages pile up will only create more work and therefore more stress!